14 Walkthrough 8: Predicting student pass/fail outcomes using supervised machine learning

 In this walkthrough, you’ll examine the question, How well can we predict students who are at risk of dropping a course?
 To answer this question, you’ll use typical learning analytics data—student records, assessment outcomes, course outcomes, and measures of students’ interactions with the course.

 Here’s the key shift in thinking you’ll make when using a supervised machine learning model: You’ll focus on predicting an outcome, like whether a student passes a course.
 This is different from explaining how variables influence an outcome, like how course time relates to final grades.
-You’ll learn to do this with a generalized linear regression model.
+You’ll learn to execute this shift in thinking through a generalized linear regression model.

 14.4.2 Data sources